mpi2/impc-mousephenotype-web_old/README.md

 The International Mouse Phenotyping Consortium (IMPC) is an international effort by 19 research institutions to identify the function of every protein-coding gene in the mouse genome.

+## Component library

+See an static version of our components and pages using [StoryBook JS](https://github.com/mpi2/impc-mousephenotype-web/tree/gh-pages) [here](https://mpi2.github.io/impc-mousephenotype-web/?path=/story/impc-introduction--page).

 ## Available Scripts

 In the project directory, you can run: